hlascelles/samudra/pages/about-us.md

 It is difficult to be optimistic about the potential of the UN Treaty on Plastic Pollution that is currently being developed.

 **Focus on visible problems and sexy solutions.** Plastic waste is getting all the attention, largely due to the fact that it floats in water.
-While plastic pollution is truly a major challenge, singling out plastic often prevents c Efforts like the [Ministerial Conference on Marine Litter and Plastic Pollution][6] in 2021 encourage governments to focus only on a fraction of the whole waste management challenge, thus drastically limiting the potential of successful solutions.
+While plastic pollution is truly a major challenge, singling out plastic often prevents the development of holistic, financially sustainable waste management systems.
+Efforts like the [Ministerial Conference on Marine Litter and Plastic Pollution][6] in 2021 encourage governments to focus only on a fraction of the whole waste management challenge, thus drastically limiting the potential of successful solutions.

 Often the focus is on short-term solutions (like plastic credits) and technology-enabled solutions (usually mobile apps), not on building financially, socially and politically sustainable waste management systems and infrastructure.